Introduction

 Corporate jargon is a quick way to kill engagement.
 Whether you are sending a review request or a loyalty update, talk to your customers like people.
 Develop a consistent brand voice that reflects your values.
 If your brand is playful, let that show in your reward names.
 If it’s high-end and luxury, ensure your communication feels exclusive and sophisticated.

-- Ensure your loyalty program is accessible on mobile.
+- Ensure your loyalty program is accessible on mobile and visible across the site.

-- Engage with comments on social media to show that there are real people behind the brand.
+- Engage with comments on social media to show that there are real people behind the brand, ensuring that the tone used on social matches the tone used in customer support.

 Step 3: Use Data Proactively

 Don't wait for a customer to complain or disappear before you engage with them.
-Use your analytics to identify patterns.
+Use your analytics to identify patterns and deploy specific tactics by stage.

-- If you notice a segment of customers hasn't purchased in 60 days, send a "we miss you" reward.
+- Retention: If you notice a segment of customers hasn't purchased in 60-90 days, send a "we miss you" reward via email.

 - Review your customer inspiration gallery to see how other successful brands are using data to drive their creative campaigns.

-Step 4: Make Support Part of the Engagement Loop
+Step 4: Make Support and Service Recovery Part of the Engagement Loop

 Every support interaction is an opportunity to deepen a relationship.
-Instead of just solving a problem, use the moment to offer a gesture of goodwill.
-Giving a small number of loyalty points to a customer who had a shipping delay turns a negative experience into a positive engagement point that reinforces their value to your brand.
+Forrester research indicates that fast, effective resolution is one of the most significant drivers of customer loyalty.
+Instead of just solving a problem, use the moment for service recovery.
+Giving a small number of loyalty points to a customer who had a shipping delay or using live chat to provide a personalized product recommendation turns a potential negative into a positive engagement point that reinforces the customer's value to your brand.

 Measuring the Success of Your Engagement Process